FRRouting/frr/doc/user/pbr.rst

    on another platform it will be denied.
 This mark translates to the underlying `ip rule .... fwmark XXXX` command.

-.. clicmd:: match dscp (0-63)
+.. clicmd:: match dscp (DSCP|0-63)

    Match packets according to the specified differentiated services code point (DSCP) in the IP header; if this value matches then forward the packet according to the nexthop(s) specified.
+The passed DSCP value may also be a standard name for a differentiated service code point like cs0 or af11.

+   You may only specify one dscp per route map sequence; to match on multiple dscp values you will need to create several sequences, one for each value.

 .. clicmd:: match ecn (0-3)